premthomas/keras-image-classification/README.md

 regularization-for-image-classification-and-machine-learning/ - - Adrian Rosebrock September 2016

 ## About the author(s)
 My name is Prem, and I am currently working as a freelance consultant specializing in SAP-ABAP and Android.
 I have a total of 14 years of experience and have just concluded a course in Machine Learning.
 My primary focus is on Image Classification using Keras and Tensorflow.
 The learning I garner is generally task oriented.
-My colleagues on this project are Satyajit Nair and Vivek V Krishnan.
+My colleagues on this project are Satyajit Nair and Vivek V Krishnan (https://github.com/vvkishere).